Kitching Fossil Exploration Centre

 The Centre also has displays on some of the latest and hottest fossil finds like Homo naledi and Australopihecus sediba.
 You can see a demonstration of the method that we use to extract fossils, a process called fossil preparation.
 Also children and the young at heart can dig in our fossil sand pit and climb on the reconstructions of the prehistoric beasts that live in the garden.

-- School groups: R25 per person
+- Access Ticket School Groups (per person): R40 per person